DeanIA/dl4m_final/README.md

 ### Synthetic Data Generation with EuroSAT

 Using the EuroSAT database we trained a VAE to generate synthetic satellite imagery.
-Perhaps due to the model's relative simplicity and/or the varied nature of the imagery, the data the model generated was too blurry to be used for further research.
+Due to the dataset's size and the varied nature of the imagery the model generated synthetic data too blurry to be used for further research.
+However, with a bigger dataset this approach seems promising.

 ### RBG vs Spectral Modeling